akash02ab/Rosetta-Code/ABCproblem.md

         * Recusively call `canMakeWord` with `remaining word` and modified `blocks` list.
         * Return the `result` array.

-5. Function will return `None` if `word` can not be made otherwise, return list of `block` used to make the word.
+5. Function will return `None` if `word` can not be spelled otherwise, return list of `block` used to spell the word.

 <br>